JWT890/procmox-lab/README.md

 Then to verify DNS connection:
 <img width="558" height="293" alt="image" src="https://github.com/user-attachments/assets/3d88a0bd-9958-40d4-a15f-2100860f46f9" />

-Now that the DC is set up, it is now time to set up the Client VM.
+Now that the DC is set up, it is now time to set up the Client VM by following the above sequence.